nc-minibbs/mbbs/docs/data-pipeline.md

 NOTE:
-When there is disagreement between counts at the route-level and the stop-level, such as cases where the route-level is higher by 1, the stop-level data is taken as the source of truth.
+When there is disagreement between counts at the route-level and the stop-level, the stop-level data is taken as the source of truth.

 ### `survey-list`